-Contact Energy Limited operates the Stratford Power Station located on State Highway 43 near Stratford in the Patea catchment, and the associated underground Ahuroa Gas Storage facility located 7.5 km away in the Waitara catchment.
-The Company holds resource consents that provide for the power station, gas storage and connecting pipeline.
+Contact Energy operates the Stratford Power Station located on State Highway 43 near Stratford in the Patea catchment, and the associated underground Ahuroa Gas Storage facility located 7.5 km away in the Waitara catchment.
+The Contact Energy holds resource consents that provide for the power station, gas storage and connecting pipeline.
 The consents allow it to abstract water from the Patea River and Kahouri Stream, to discharge to the Patea River and the Kahouri and other streams, and onto and into land, to provide for several structures across streams, and to discharge emissions into the air.

-This report describes the monitoring programme implemented by the Council to assess the Company's environmental performance, and the results and environmental effects of the Company's activities.
+This report describes the monitoring programme implemented by the Council to Contact Energy's environmental performance, and the results of the monitoring undertaken and assesses the environmental effects of Contact Energy's activities.

-During the monitoring period, Contact Energy Limited demonstrated an overall high level of environmental performance.
+During the monitoring period, Contact Energy demonstrated an overall high level of environmental performance.

-For the power station, the report covers the period July 2014-June 2015, the seventeenth year of its operation.
-For the gas storage and pipeline, this is the second monitoring report, covering the period July 2014-June 2015.
+For the power station, the report covers the period July 2015-June 2016, the eighteenth year of its operation.
+For the gas storage and pipeline, this is the third monitoring report, covering the period July 2015 to June 2016.

-For Stratford Power Station, the Company holds a total of 28 resource consents, which include a total of 240 conditions setting out the requirements that the Company must satisfy.
+In relation to Stratford Power Station, Contact Energy holds 27 resource consents, which include a total of 232 conditions setting out the requirements that the consent holder must satisfy.
 These consents provide for three gas-fired plants, including a combined-cycle plant, a smaller, open-cycle peaking plant, and a yet-to-be-built plant similar to either of the existing plants.

-The Council's annual monitoring programme for the year under review included four site inspections, nine water samples collected for physico-chemical analysis, and three biomonitoring surveys of receiving waters.
-Water abstraction, wastewater discharge, and air emission monitoring results were provided by the Company to the Council.
+The Council's annual monitoring programme for the year under review included three site inspections, 12 water samples collected for physico-chemical analysis, and three biomonitoring surveys of receiving waters.
+Water abstraction, wastewater discharge, and air emission monitoring results were provided by Contact Energy to the Council.
 There was ongoing consultation between the Council and Contact Energy staff.